-There are already three conventional approaches to recovering some of that missing experience, namely multi-channel playback, omnidirectional stereo speakers, and dipole stereo speakers.
+There are already three conventional approaches to recovering some of the missing experience, namely multi-channel playback, omnidirectional stereo speakers, and dipole stereo speakers.
 They do help quite a bit with immersion issues, but pale in comparison to the revelation of using BACCH.
-Whereas those three approaches compensate by adding extra sound, BACCH exposes the additional musical experience locked in your stereo recordings.
+Whereas those three approaches compensate by adding extra sound, BACCH exposes the hidden musical experience present but locked away in your stereo recordings.

-A BACCH system places you in a magical, musical space with no sense of speakers or walls, and does so without introducing distortion or sonic artifacts.
+A BACCH system places you in a pure musical space, with no sense of speakers or walls, and does so without introducing distortion or sonic artifacts.

-You may be familiar with processors that widen the soundstage and so on, but BACCH is a first-of-its-kind breakthrough, and this is not hype.
+You may be familiar with processors that widen the soundstage, but BACCH is a first-of-its-kind breakthrough, and this is not hype.
 Reviewers and experts in home and professional audio agree and sing its praises.
 For some of the reviews, please see this page on the Theoretica Applied Physics web site.

-When your eyes are closed, while a two-microphone or binaural recording is being played back, the sensation can be very close to hearing what the microphones heard.
+When your eyes are closed, especially while a two-microphone or binaural recording is being played back, the sensation is very close to being where the microphones were.

-If you're familiar with other systems that purport to serve this function, it's critical to understand that BACCH introduces absolutely no auditory artifacts.
+If you're familiar with other systems that purport to serve this function, it's critical to understand that BACCH introduces absolutely no signal processing artifacts.
 The sound remains pure, unadulterated by resonances, distortions, tonality shifts, swishing sounds, or any other artifact.

-To sum up this point, by cancelling crosstalk to a high degree, the BACCH system unlocks the hidden gloriousness of even the finest stereo recordings, and this is thrilling.
+To sum up this point, by cancelling crosstalk, the BACCH system unlocks the hidden glory in your stereo recordings, which is thrilling to me, and was mind bending the first time I heard it, and still is most of the time.
 Playback sounds as if your room has no speakers.
 This transformation is a key element of the term stereo purification, which is what the SP in BACCH-SP stands for.

 2) This next point has to do with further reducing the effect of your room along with any potential issues with speaker placement, regardless of room treatment.